Taras Kabanov: Club career

 In his career, he began with Volyn Lutsk and then transferred to Karpaty Lviv.
 Later he was given a free transfer to Kryvbas Kryvyi Rih.
 He also spent time with Metalurh Zaporizhzhia and the 2008–09 season with FC Kharkiv.
 In 2011, he played for PFC Oleksandria.

 International career

 In 2001 Kabanov represented Ukraine at the 2001 FIFA World Youth Championship.
-In 2004 he played his only match for the senior national team – a friendly against Lithuania.
+On 18 February 2004 he played his only match for the senior national team, a friendly against Libya.